muadkip/hello-world/README.md

 # hello-world

-Learning to write AI bot.
+Hello Lulu Amelu.

+I just started my journey with coding and I want to write a java bot for Halite.